 - Rinse the chicken and pat dry.

 - Pour the seasoned flour mixture into a pie pan or shallow bowl.

 - Transfer chicken to the grill along the edges, skin-side up.

-- After 45 minutes lightly brush the chicken with a little vegetable oil.
+- Lightly brush the chicken with a little vegetable oil.
 Use caution as the grill will be hot.

 - Remove and let rest and come to 165 F before serving.

 Nutritional values are approximate.